aayushmaanhooda/multi-agent-hackathon/backend/README.md

 ## Database Setup

-The backend uses PostgreSQL with SQLAlchemy ORM:
+The backend uses SQLite with SQLAlchemy ORM.
+The database file is automatically created at `backend/roster.db` when the server starts:

 ### Models